Separator

 1. Why Identify a Target Market?

-Having a clear understanding of your target market is essential for effectively marketing your food product.
-It helps you optimise your marketing efforts, tailor your messaging, improve your product, gain a competitive advantage, and achieve a better return on investment.
+Having a clear understanding of your target market is essential for effectively marketing your Canadian farm, food, or drink product.
+It helps you optimise your marketing efforts, tailor your messaging, improve your food product, gain a competitive advantage, and achieve a better return on investment.

 Knowing who is more likely to buy your product helps you be more intentional with everything in your marketing to attract your people.